manageplaces/Stompex/README.md

 list of things that still need to be added.

 - Send heartbeats.
 Stompex is able to receive them, but does not currently send them.
+- Support sending frames.
+Right now, it really only handles the receiving of frames.
 - Fully support all STOMP versions.
 We've only really tested on 1.1.
 - Test test test.
 REALLY need to add some more tests.
 - Anything else remaining in the STOMP spec that a decent STOMP